jacopocolo/p5-sketchplugin/README.md

 - Add translate() and rotate() in push and pop

-- Implement RGBA in fill() and stroke()

-- Fix RGB in fill, stroke and background

 - Implement image() and, potentially, symbol()

 - Specify that rotate — in absence of an API — acts on the center of the shape.